Do the UK’s independent schools have a safeguarding problem?

 Consult our expert education law solicitors for advice on school safeguarding concerns

 If you are worried about safeguarding at your child’s school, whether generally or in relation to a specific matter, we will be happy to advise.
-IBB Law Consultant Salima Mawji has been recognised as one of the UK’s leading experts in education law, so we can provide assurance that your family are in safe hands.
+IBB Law Senior Associate Solicitor Celia Whittuck focus on safeguarding issues.

-We offer an initial consultation for a fixed fee of £250 + VAT to discuss your child’s situation and provide clear, practical advice on your options.
-This consultation can take place over the phone or via video conferencing to suit you.
+We offer an initial consultation for a fixed fee, to discuss your child’s situation and provide clear, practical advice on your options in relation to safeguarding your child at an independent school.
+This consultation takes place by video conferencing to suit you.